School Expectations (Rules)

 - I am responsible for my own learning and must make conscientious attempts at completing work given on time and ensure standards expected are met.

-- I am responsible to forge and sustain positive relationships with their peers and establish rapport with their teachers.
+I am responsible to forge and sustain positive relationships with their peers and establish rapport with my teachers.

 ATTENDANCE AND PUNCTUALITY